myresearchhub/RanDe-W11/README.md

-# RanDe-W11: A Ransomware Behavioral Dataset for Windows 11
+# RanDe: A Behavioral Dataset for Enhancing Ransomware Detection

 <!-- Badges — fill in once repo/paper links are live -->
 ![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)